utkarshsaraf/angular-qs-demo/README.md

 - 📱 **Responsive design** that works on all devices
 - 🔒 **Official QuickSight Embedding SDK** for secure dashboard embedding
 - 📊 **Professional Dashboard Management** with loading states and error handling
+- 🐛 **Comprehensive Debug Logging** for development and troubleshooting

 ## Prerequisites